BitcoinMixers/bitcoinmixerlist/README.md

 ## Disclaimer

-This repository is provided for informational and educational purposes only.
-It does not promote or encourage illegal activities.
-Users should research applicable laws and regulations before using privacy-related tools.
+This repository is provided for educational and informational purposes only.
+It does not promote or encourage illegal activity.
+Users should research applicable laws and regulations before using Bitcoin mixer services or privacy-related tools.